KakashiHatake009/RIoT/Demo.md

 __Task 6__
 -   **Resilience**
-    -  Overriding the faulty sensors data with the API data from cloud.
+    -  Overriding the faulty sensors data with the API data from the cloud.
-    -  Saving the data from sensors until we get an `ACK` from PI and resend after a period of time if we dont receive the `ACK`.
+    -  Saving the data from sensors until we get an `ACK` from PI and resend after a period of time if we don't receive the `ACK`.
     - **Responsible team members:**
         - Prashanth K.